quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/1B001---Proofs---Jay-Cumming/1pjc_part04_Exercises.md

 :p How can we handle redundant cases in a proof?
 ??x
 To handle redundant cases in a proof, you can use "without loss of generality" (wlog).
-For example, if proving that \( n \cdot m \) is even when one variable is even and the other is odd, you can assume without loss of generality that \( n \) is even and \( m \) is odd.
+For example, if proving that $n \cdot m $ is even when one variable is even and the other is odd, you can assume without loss of generality that$n $ is even and$m$ is odd.
 The proof for the second case will be identical. x??

 ---